An7ar35/blogator/README.md

 It will produce a blog/news site whose navigation works just fine with js disabled at the cost of a bit of duplication in the HTML (that amount can range from minimal to hog-wild based on your requirements/options set).

 #### Who is it for?

 If you:

-* still enjoys crafting their website by hand-coding it old-school but just wish you could have an easier way to publish a blog next to it statically.
+* still enjoys crafting their website by hand-coding it old-school but just wish you could have an easier way to publish a blog next to it statically,

-* are targeting a reader-base that runs a script blocker by default on their browser.
+* are targeting a reader-base that runs a script blocker by default on their browser (i.e.: security conscious types and anyone that can't stand ads and scroll wheel hijacking),

-* are someone that just cannot stand javascript anymore in you life.
+* are someone that just wants to keep things simple on your site

 then keep reading.